The Tobacco Budworm

 This is a familiar garden pest we encounter every season.
-Better known as the Tobacco Budworm it is a pest of many of our favorite plants.
+It is a caterpillar that loves many of our favorite plants.
 It is also an agricultural pest of both tobacco and cotton.

-The caterpillar of this moth feeds on the buds and petals of geranium, petunia, snapdragon and nicotiana – sometimes even roses.
+In our gardens it feeds on the flowers of geranium, petunia, snapdragon and nicotiana – sometimes even roses.
 Preferring floral buds, they drill into these hollowing them out completely.
-Their frass (insect poop) is usually the same color as the petals.
+Their frass (insect poop) is usually the same color as the petals which they also love to eat !

 Budworms survive the winter as a pupa in the soil.
 Emerging as an adult moth in late spring, females lay one egg each on a floral bud.
 The caterpillars hatch and eat non stop for about a month until they are 10 times their original size, then pupate in the soil for a few weeks.
 This cycle repeats itself producing several generations a season.
 The Fall generation remains dormant until spring.